Prescriptions

 We are aware some pharmacies are no long providing a patient ordering service.

-Order online using Patient Access or the NHS App | Access our Accurx service | Deliver your repeat prescription slip direct to the practice | Change your nominated pharmacy to another local pharmacy that offers an ordering service.
+Change your nominated pharmacy to another local pharmacy that offers an ordering service.

 You may also complete the Webform via the website to request a repeat prescription.